 Obesity & Diabetic Eye Disease Risk

-Eyes are the windows to the soul, and keeping your body healthy helps to keep those windows operating smoothly!
-If you are obese you may be more concerned about your heart health than your vision, but the risks for diabetic eye diseases, including glaucoma, are increased by obesity.
+Eyes are the windows to the soul, and keeping your body healthy helps to keep those windows operating smoothly.
+If you are obese, you may be more concerned about your heart health than your vision, but the risks for diabetic eye diseases, including glaucoma, are increased by obesity.

 What is Glaucoma?

-• a family history of glaucoma (especially a first-degree relative such as a parent, sibling or child)
+• A family history of glaucoma (especially a first-degree relative such as a parent, sibling, or child)

-• type-2 diabetes
+• Type 2 diabetes

-• old age
+• Older age

-• severe nearsightedness
+• Severe nearsightedness

-• and being of African or Hispanic descent1
+• Being of African or Hispanic descent¹

 Early Detection is Critical!

-About 50% of individuals with glaucoma are totally unaware they even have it, so early detection is critical to the prevention of the disease.2 Just as keeping your blood pressure, blood sugars, and cholesterol in check is necessary for your overall health and well-being, doing so is equally as important for the health of your eyes.
-Losing weight is likely to help with all of these conditions.
-If you have diabetes, talk to your doctor about ways to improve your blood sugar control, and please, don’t put off your eye exams.
-Get your eyes checked regularly so that the complications of glaucoma in connection with diabetes can be caught and addressed quickly!
+About 50% of individuals with glaucoma are totally unaware they even have it, so early detection is critical to the prevention of the disease.5 Just as keeping your blood pressure, blood sugar level, and cholesterol in check is necessary for your overall health and well-being, doing so is equally important for the health of your eyes.
+For overweight individuals, losing weight is likely to help with all of these conditions.

 References: